- 11000

 30 octobre 2022

-Lula won the presidential elections, but his very short victory put him at the head of a deeply fractured country.
+Lula won the presidential elections, but his narrow victory left him at the head of a deeply fractured country.
+Brazil regained its place in the concert of nations and asserted itself as a leader of the global South.